gohugoio/hugo/content/en/templates/pagination.md

 ## Grouping

-Use pagination with any of the grouping methods.
+Use pagination with any of the [grouping methods].
 For example:

+[grouping methods]: /quick-reference/page-collections/#group

 ```go-html-template
 {{ $pages := where site.RegularPages "Type" "posts" }}